This document describes how you can set up a single-node OpenAppStack cluster. Support for multi-node clusters will come in the future.

 - Grafana that shows you information about the status of your cluster.
 Read more about Grafana in the monitoring chapter below

 You can access Nextcloud via https://files.example.org.
 Use the username

 admin with the automatically generated Nextcloud password that you can find in

-ansible/cluster_data/secrets/ folder on your local machine.
-ONLYOFFICE is
+clusters/maarten/secrets/nextcloud_admin_password on your local machine.

-share ONLYOFFICE documents within Nextcloud.
+to create and share ONLYOFFICE documents within Nextcloud.
 ONLYOFFICE runs on

 Besides these applications, some other auxiliary components are installed: